discdiver/pachy-vid/example.md

 There's lots to checkout in the Pachyderm dashboard, so have a look around!

 ## Step 6: Keep building!
-You've seen just how easy it is to set up a Pachyderm pipeline that takes in a video files, manipulates them, and ouptputs new image files.
+You've seen just how easy it is to set up a Pachyderm pipeline that takes in a video files, manipulates them, and outputs new image files.
 You've also had a quick look at the Pachyderm dashboard.

 To make changes to *frames.py* or *frames.json* and iterate quickly, check out the [Pachyderm Workflow](/pachderm_workflow.md) document.